The springs are responsible for the fast and effortless movement of the keys and their accurate correspondence. We

 2. Blue steel springs have been treated with a corrosion protective process to prevent them from breaking.
 Nevertheless, it might happen.
 Besides that, they are very responsive and easily adjustable.

 3. Bronze springs are like gold springs - non-corrosive.
-Their spring elasticity is less vibrant then steel.
+Their spring elasticity is less vibrant than steel.
 If you have problems with corrosion, they are a perfect solution.

 4. Gold: Expensive but very nice to work with, as long as the keys are not too heavy.
 The touch is soft.

 Since gold can't corrode are they extremely long-lasting.

 5. Stainless steel or piano wire springs are cylindrical all the way.
 This causes less flexibility and harder tension.

-Attention: Keeping your springs always either greased or oiled will help, prevent them from breaking.
+Attention: Keeping your springs always either greased or oiled will help to prevent them from breaking.

 Alternatively, springs as magnet systems are available.